Harrix/harrix-pylib/docs/funcs_file.md

 def all_to_parent_folder(path: Path | str) -> str
 ```

-Moves all files from subfolders within the given path to the parent folder and then
+Move all files from subfolders within the given path to the parent folder and then
 removes empty folders.

 Args: